Activity 05

 Download and prepare the data

-Unzip it and load it into your new ArcGIS Pro project.
+Once it’s downloaded, unzip and load it into your new ArcGIS Pro project.
 You should see something like:

 The layer has quite a long name.
 Rename it to something like sites.

 Take a moment to inspect the data.
 Open its attribute table and scroll around.
 From looking at the field names, can you tell what information is represented here?
+If not, how would you

 Now open the sites layer’s properties.
 Navigate to the “Source” tab, and unfold the “Spatial Reference.”